jakelee8/nd004-log-analysis/README.md

 /data $ exit
 ```

-The database and data will remain available until it is destroyed with the
+The database and data will remain available until it is destroyed.
+Exit the
-next command.
+Docker client shell started with `docker-compose run --rm client` to return
+to the host.
+Issue the following command to stop and destroy the Docker
+Compose services.

 ```sh
 $ docker-compose down